thetomcraig/total-immersion-podcast/episode_notes/29_polyamory.md

 #### Reddit
   * Lots of pride about this lifestyle
-  * Cross over of communities; LGBTM
+  * Cross over of communities; LGBQTM
     * Some people attracted to their male and female relationship partners
   * Lots of posts with large beds that can fit 3 people
     * Three seems to be the most common number of individuals in a relationship
     * Very supportive and positive community online
   * Transitions are difficult
-    * Married heterosecual couples in which one partner decides they're gay
+    * Married heterosexual couples in which one partner decides they're gay
   * Successful polyamorous marriages

 #### Conclusion